facebook/buck2/README.md

 ## Terminology conventions

-Frequently used terms and their definitions can be found in the [glossary page](https://buck2.build/docs/concepts/glossary/).
+Frequently used terms and their definitions can be found on the [glossary page](https://buck2.build/docs/concepts/glossary/).

 ## Coding conventions